AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 Deletes a meeting with a specified date and time from a person.

-Format `deletem INDEX m/dd-MM-YYYY HH:MM`
+Format: `deletem INDEX m/dd-MM-YYYY HH:MM`

 * Deletes a meeting to the person at the specified `INDEX`.
 * If the person does not have a meeting with the specified date and time, an error will be shown.